 If I am not mistaken, the social doctrine upheld by the church regards private property as the ideal manifestation of the universal destination of goods.
 However, it qualifies this position by stating that private property is not only at the service of the common good, but that the common good, in turn, is also at the service of the individual, in which respect for the right to private property is an essential condition for ensuring the individual's freedom and development.

-Leo XIII warned us that abolishing private property would have disastrous consequences because it would paralyze any sense of responsibility and remove any desire to work and, as a result, would diminish levels of prosperity.
+Pope Leo XIII warned us that abolishing private property would have disastrous consequences, because it would paralyze any sense of responsibility and remove any desire to work and, as a result, would diminish levels of prosperity.
 However, his most important point, in my view, was that denying the right to private property as an individual right represented a threat to civilization, which is to say, to man himself and to his sense of dignity.

-The drifting course of socialism over the decades following the publication of Rerum Novarum confirmed the predictions that were made by Leo XIII.
+The drifting course of socialism over the decades following the publication of Rerum Novarum confirmed the predictions that were made by Pope Leo XIII.
 Bolshevism based its planned economy on a rejection of private property, regarding it as the root of all evil, while also adopting a radically hostile approach to personal initiative, which it branded as a form of egotism.